Kwadacha

-Kwadacha, also known as Fort Ware or simple Ware, is an aboriginal community in northern British Columbia, Canada, located in the Rocky Mountain Trench at the confluence of the Finlay, Kwadacha and Fox Rivers, in the Rocky Mountain Trench upstream from the end of the Finlay Reach (north arm) of Williston Lake.
+Kwadacha, also known as Fort Ware or simply Ware, is an aboriginal community in northern British Columbia, Canada, located in the Rocky Mountain Trench at the confluence of the Finlay, Kwadacha and Fox Rivers, in the Rocky Mountain Trench upstream from the end of the Finlay Reach (north arm) of Williston Lake.
 The population is about 350.
 It is in the federal electoral riding of Prince George-Peace River.

 The community is home to Kwadacha First Nation, a Sekani First Nation but a member of the Kaska Dena tribal council.

 History

 The area is part of the traditional territory of the Sekani-speaking people, the Kwadacha, and called Tahche in their language.